art3mis1009/tink-her-hack-temp/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: html,javascript,css
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: Supabase (Backend & Realtime Framework)
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: Supabase JavaScript SDK, YouTube Embed API,Spotify Web API
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code

 **For Hardware:**
-- Main components: [List main components]
+- Main components:Not Applicable
-- Specifications: [Technical specifications]
+- Specifications:Not Applicable
-- Tools required: [List tools needed]
+- Tools required:Not Applicable

 ---

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: A private messaging system that allows couples to communicate instantly and securely, enabling smooth conversations and continuous emotional connection.
-- Feature 2: [Description]
+- Feature 2:Fun multiplayer games and relationship quizzes that encourage bonding, teamwork, and deeper understanding between partners.
-- Feature 3: [Description]
+- Feature 3: Synchronized video and music sharing features that allow couples to watch movies and listen to songs simultaneously, creating shared entertainment experiences
-- Feature 4: [Description]
+- Feature 4: A collaborative calendar where couples can save important dates

 ---